alxlit/coffeescript-php/README.md

 # CoffeeScript PHP

 A port of the [CoffeeScript](http://jashkenas.github.com/coffee-script/) compiler to PHP.
-It's incomplete, and porting is really tedious so feel free to contribute.
+It's **incomplete**, and porting is really tedious so feel free to contribute.

 ### Complete